Menu burger Close thin Facebook Twitter Google plus Linked in Reddit Email arrow-right-sm arrow-right

 Finding a nearby Morgan Stanley Wealth Management financial advisor, branch or private wealth advisor is as simple as going to the wealth management section of the firm’s website and entering your zip code.
 You’ll be provided with a list of nearby financial advisors, as well as the advisors’ certifications, areas of focus and websites.
 You can then contact an advisor to discuss the process or set up an appointment.

-To enroll in one of Morgan Stanley Wealth Management’s offered portfolio management programs, you’ll typically need to complete a client profile and fill out an investment questionnaire.
+To enroll in one of Morgan Stanley Wealth Management’s portfolio management programs, you’ll typically need to complete a client profile and fill out an investment questionnaire.
 Clients interested in Morgan Stanley’s financial planning services will go through a discovery process with their financial advisors.
 This process includes a review of any requested financial documents and a discussion about a client’s current financial situation, future needs, liabilities, income sources and expenditures, tax status and retirement, estate and insurance planning needs.

 Tips for Finding the Right Financial Advisor